abmuller/pdsnd_github/README.md

     * washington.csv

+### Python Libraries Utilized
+*NumPy & pandas are open sourced libraries that are the industry standard for working with data in Python.
+They are both utilized within the bikeshare.py code to enhance the statistical output capabilities of the program.
+See below to learn more:*
+1. **NumPy** - see [this link](https://numpy.org/doc/stable/) for NumPy User Documentation
+2. **pandas** - see [this link](https://pandas.pydata.org/docs/) for pandas User Documentation

 ### *Credits*
 *Aside from our wonderful Udacity educators of course...* I must thank [This Wordpress Site](https://wordpress.com/support/markdown-quick-reference/) for teaching me how to do all this cool stuff with Markdown.